 Fig. 16 in Skerlak et al., 2014 shows the seasonal STT ozone flux, and a summer maximum is apparent over the Southern Ocean.
 Fig. 5 of Skerlak et al., 2015 may also agree with our ozonesondes, as there appears to be slightly higher summer fold frequencies over Melbourne.

-See the prior response for the additions to the text which address this point.
+Please refer to our response immediately above for the additions to the text which also address this point.

 Have you tried to detect STT events from the model results?
 I guess this is strongly depended to the vertical resolution of the model, but it would be very interesting to see how the observed and